equaltechbd/CORTEXA/README.md

 After deploying the frontend to a public host (like Netlify), update these settings:

-1. Supabase Auth: Update the Site URL to your final domain.
+1. Supabase Auth: Update the Site URL to your final Netlify domain.
-2. Google Cloud Console: Update the Authorized JavaScript origins and Redirect URIs to your final domain.
+2. Google Cloud Console: Update the Authorized JavaScript origins and Redirect URIs to your final Netlify domain.